 If you are adventurous

 This is the type of traveler who wants to feel like a local when they travel.
 In Paris, they will want to shop the markets and visit the wine shops so they will probably choose to stay in an apartment over a hotel.
-They might be traveling with a family.
+They might also be open to the idea of using silent vibrating underwear when out with their partner.
 They will also want to immerse themselves in interesting experiences like taking a cooking class or going to a concert.

 Why 25 Place Dauphine?